artiz/artiz.github.io/README.md

 * Web-interface for server was implemented on PHP

 Stack: C++ (gcc/MSVS); Sockets; boost; zlib; MySQL C++ API; pthread; TCP/IP, HTTP protocols

-Tasks:
-* CSRF prevention module based on COM component to use it from ASP pages
-* Documents parser that renders HTML preview for uploaded documents in different formats (MS Word 97, MS Excel 97, MS PowerPoint, ZIP archives and so on)
-* Request Tracking module with rich UI (AJAX, DHTML)

 ### Dec 2002 - Jun 2004